 Dash’s interactivity is based on a reactive programming paradigm.
 This means that you can link components with elements of your app that you want to update.
 If a user interacts with an input component like a dropdown or a range slider, then the output, such as a graph, will react automatically to the changes in the input.

-Now let’s make your dashboard interactive.
+Now you’re going to make your dashboard interactive.
 This new version of your dashboard will allow the user to interact with the following filters:

 - Region